 Conversely, a workspace where users thread is like being at a cocktail party where you can walk around and sample different conversations.
 You are invited join in any conversation, but you can also ignore any conversation by default.
 These conversations are more lively and more vulnerable because you don't have to feel like you're broadcasting a speech.
 Most importantly, you also don't have to feel like you are stuck listening in a conversation you don't care about.

 I find this mental model especially fitting because at a cocktail party, there is a sense of decorum that you have to respect, namely not being crass and flooding distracting from other people's conversations.
 Flooding a Slack channel with messages that should be neatly tucked away in a thread is tantamount to stealing the mic to disrupt the entire room.
 By the time you're done, you make it very cumbersome for everyone else to scroll up to find past conversations.
 In the cocktail party analogy, this is roughly the same as every other guest losing track of their conversation ("what we were talking about again?").

-If you took anything away from this mental model, it's that the underlying principle is a respect for others' attention.
+If you took anything away from this mental model, it's that you should thread because it is courteous and respect others' attention.

 I wrote this because I am now a threading evangelist, but it's not enough to tell people to thread, they have to understand why they should adopt this standard.
 I wrote this for all my fellow frustrated threaders out there living amongst non-threaders.
 Have patience, they just haven't seen the light.
 I hope my argument here can thoroughly explain the perspective of the practice and convert them.